 When you think of the Amish, you probably imagine their plain clothing, traditional head coverings, long beards, and a simple life without television or modern technology.
 It’s a unique lifestyle that has become even more striking with the increasingly rapid pace of cultural trends over the past several decades, and much media attention has been devoted to the Amish people in recent years.
 On the surface, their lives seem entirely at odds with the ones that most of us live on a day to day basis, but the reality is that we all share some common ground.
 Some of that ground, in fact, is found in cookstoves.

 Much of the appeal of a cookstove is in how it allows for self-sufficiency: After all, this is an appliance that can heat a home and cook a meal, without using a single ounce of electricity from start to finish.
 Given their lifestyle, it’s only natural that Amish cookstoves would become a reliable favorite of cookstove users across the world, and today there are at least four major cookstove manufacturers with roots in Amish communities.
 In a market with relatively few contenders, that’s an impressive number.
 But what is it that makes these cookstoves so special?When Obadiah’s first started out, the Chain family lived near a small Amish community in Libby, Montana.
 Few Amish settlements have ever existed in Montana, and this one in particular was founded by former members of the West Kootenai community near the town of Rexford, just an hour north of Libby.
-While working in Libby, Woody Chain eventually befriended a member of that community who had recently ventured into making cookstoves, and the two of them struck up a partnership that led to the creation of the Montana Energy Queen.
+While working in Libby, the Chains eventually befriended a member of that community who had recently ventured into making cookstoves, and they struck up a partnership that led to the creation of the Montana Energy Queen.
 Unfortunately and despite years of success, production eventually stopped on the Energy Queen as a result of hard economic times in the Kootenai.
 We still have many fond memories of the Energy Queen, however, and its spirit lives on today.
 More on that later.

 The Amish in Montana are far from the only ones to get into the cookstove business.
 In fact, they’re relatively new to it compared to the folks behind the Pioneer Maid Wood Cookstove.
 In 1979 in Ontario, Canada, two Amish brothers decided it was absurd that they were using two stoves in their home: One for heating, one for cooking.
 When you’re trying to endure the harsh Canadian winter you don’t want to have to find enough firewood to support more than one stove, and they had had enough of it, so they got to work on making a unit that could cook and heat efficiently.
 Eventually the Pioneer Maid was born, as was Suppertime Stoves, Ltd.